EdwinHongCheng/sword-vs-horde/README.md

 [Play Sword vs Horde!](https://edwinhongcheng.github.io/sword-vs-horde/)

-Sword vs Horde is a top-down hack and slash game where the player defends a village from an evil horde of slimes.
+Sword vs Horde is a top-down hack-and-slash game where the player defends a village from an evil horde of slimes.
 To progress to the next level, the player must slay a set amount of slimes with the swordsman's flame sword attack.

 This game is implemented with JavaScript, and uses HTML5 Canvas API to render all visual components and HTML5 Audio element for background music.